sjdkay/EdGenA2/README.md

 * cd build
 * if you want to install BOS output support you will need to have correctly setup in your environment variables CLAS6LIB CLAS6INC and CERNLIB (the environment show before has been tested)
 * if you don't want BOS support, just unset those environment variables (CLAS6LIB CLAS6INC and CERNLIB).
 If you will request a BOS output the code will not create any bos file (strangely enough)
-* open EdOutput.h and uncomment line 5 : #define CLAS6LIB .
-This will compile also the part of the code with BOS banks functions.
 * cmake ../ ( at jlab /work/halla/parity/disk2/zana/Cmake/cmake-2.8.8/bin/cmake ../ )
 * make